Leaked Email From Former HFPA President Calls Black Lives Matter a 'Hate Movement'

 As the Hollywood Foreign Press Association continues to face scrutiny for its lack of Black members, former president Phil Berk has come under fire over a leaked email sent to members with a post describing Black Lives Matter as a “hate movement.”

+The HFPA board issued a statement Sunday night in response to Berk’s email to members, saying it “finds such language and content unacceptable.”

+“Since its inception, the HFPA has dedicated itself to bridging cultural connections and creating further understanding of different backgrounds through film and TV,” the statement read.
+“The views expressed in the article circulated by Mr. Berk are those of the author of the article and do not — in any way shape or form — reflect the views and values of the HFPA.
+The HFPA condemns all forms of racism, discrimination and hate speech and finds such language and content unacceptable.”

-According to the Los Angeles Times, Berk’s email appeared to reference an article on conservative website FrontPage Mag titled “BLM Goes Hollywood,” which criticized BLM founder Patrisse Cullors for buying a $1.4 million house in Topanga Canyon.
+Berk’s email, which was obtained by TheWrap and first reported on by the Los Angeles Times. appears to be a copy of an article on conservative website FrontPage Mag titled “BLM Goes Hollywood,” which criticized BLM founder Patrisse Cullors for buying a $1.4 million house in Topanga Canyon.
 “The house is down the road from one of the homes involved in the Manson murders which seems only appropriate since Manson wanted to start a race war.
 And Black Lives Matter is carrying on Manson’s work,” says the post.

 Also Read: HFPA Rejected Press Conferences for Black-Led Projects Like 'Bridgerton,' Insiders Say (Exclusive)